ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 Now that we understand variables a bit, let's go over how to import libraries.
 To import libraries into our file, we use the "require" function.

 Functions are simply a section of code that can be executed over and over by name.
 We use functions so we don't have to write the same code over and over.
-Instead we can write the function once and call it multiple times, thus removing duplicate code.
+Instead, we can write the function once and call it multiple times, thus removing duplicate code.

 To call functions, we type the name of the function followed by parenthesis.
 The parenthesis means we are calling it.

 Inside the parenthesis, we can pass values and variables.
 These are called arguments and functions can take any number of arguments.
 Arguments let us specify options and data that the function can use on that function call.

-Functions can also return values, but aren't required to.
+Functions can also return values but are not required to.
 This is useful when a function creates something or fetches a value.

 A simple example of a function that takes arguments and returns a value would be an "add" function that takes two numbers and returns the sum.
 In the code snippet below, we are calling the "add" function and assigning the return value to a variable called "sum".
 The variable "sum" would now equal the number 7.